Perella Weinberg Partners: Leadership

 Prior to co-founding Perella Weinberg, Peter Weinberg was the CEO of Goldman Sachs International in London and co-headed the Global Investment Banking Division.
-Co-Presidents Andrew Bednar and Dietrich Becker have been Partners at Perella Weinberg since its founding in 2006.
+Andrew Bednar and Dietrich Becker have been Partners at Perella Weinberg since its founding in 2006 and served as Co-Presidents for some time.

+Andrew Bednar was named CEO on January 1, 2023.

+Board members as of 2025 have included Andrew Bednar, Dietrich Becker, Bob Steel and Joe Perella.

 Business

 Advisory

-Perella Weinberg advises clients on mergers and acquisitions, financial restructuring, capital structure and capital raising, liability management, shareholder engagement, and on other strategic and financial transactions.
-The firm advises corporate clients, family offices, governments, and special committees of Boards of Directors.
-The firm’s transactions range across industries including consumer and retail, energy, financial institutions, healthcare, industrials, technology, and telecom and media.
+Perella Weinberg advises clients on mergers and acquisitions, restructuring, financing, capital markets advisory, liability management, shareholder engagement and activism transactions.

 In 2012, the firm represented NYSE Euronext in its $11 billion sale to Intercontinental Exchange.

 In June 2014, Perella advised on medical device maker Medtronic’s $42.9 billion acquisition of Covidien.

+In February 2015, Perella fired several senior members of its restructuring group after it learnt they planned to start their own firm.
+In June 2015, they formed Ducera Partners.
+Currently its co-founders and Perella are engaged in a legal battle where the co-founders have sued for wrongful termination while Perella's counterclaim is they breached their employment contact and should compensate it for loss of business.

 In October 2015, the firm advised Altria Group, Inc. in connection with AB InBev’s acquisition of SABMiller, valued at over $100 billion, approved in 2016.

 In October 2016, Perella advised AT&T in its $108.7 billion acquisition of Time Warner.
 In December of the same year, they advised Linde in the all-share merger between Linde and Praxair, a deal valued at more than $65 billion.

 In April 2017, the firm was retained by medical technology and drug company CareFusion to advise on their sale to Becton Dickinson, a deal valued at $12.2 billion in cash and stock.

 In March 2018, the firm advised E.ON, a European electric utility company, in an asset swap with RWE.
 E.ON acquired RWE’s 76.8% stake in energy company Innogy, with RWE receiving a 16.67% share in E.ON along with its renewable businesses.
 In August 2018, the firm’s subsidiary Tudor, Pickering, Holt & Co. advised Energen Corp on their sale to Diamondback Energy Inc., an all-stock deal valued at approximately $9.2 billion.
+In August 2018, Perella Weinberg was the financial advisor for SodaStream on its sale to PepsiCo for $3.2 billion.